 There are so many travel websites available, so here’s a short list of the ones we use the most.
 If you’re planning your next holiday, make sure to check our travel guides.

-- SafetyWing Travel Insurance – I used to only recommend World Nomads but have updated this list with another great travel insurance: So many nomad friends swear by the great service and unbeatable price policy of this new insurance.
-From nomads for nomads – check it our for yourself and let me know what you think!
+- SafetyWing Travel Insurance – I have updated this list with another great travel insurance: so many of my nomad friends swear by the great service and unbeatable price policy of SafetyWing – and we personally are using it every time we stay longer than 60 days in one country.
+From nomads for nomads – check it out!

-- Get Your Guide – I haven’t used their service (yet) because I am not much into sightseeing tours.
-But I’ve heard a lot of great things about this company.
-Essentially you can compare and book sightseeing tours, attractions, excursions, things to do and fun activities from around the world on their site.
+- Get Your Guide – this is a great site where you can compare and book sightseeing tours, attractions, excursions, things to do and fun activities from around the world on their site.

 - Skype – Still my number one choice when it comes to making phone calls.
 Often I buy a SIM card for each country I travel to, but I use up my Skype talk time instead.
 All I have to do is to connect to my mobile data and then I call via Skype.
 It’s the cheapest way, I’ve found.